PTSS vs PTSD: What's the Difference?

 What’s the Difference Between PTSS vs PTSD?

-Since PTSS isn’t a legitimate mental illness, it’s impossible for mental health professionals to diagnose it as a condition.
+Since PTSS isn’t a legitimate mental illness, mental health professionals can’t diagnose it.
 As mentioned, symptoms of PTSS usually only last a few days.
 Therefore, most people will come to relax once time eases their stress.

-However, if PTSS symptoms continue you effect you 30 days after a traumatic event, this can be an indication that you’ve developed PTSD.
+However, if PTSS symptoms continue to affect you 30 days after a traumatic event, this can be an indication that you’ve developed PTSD.

 By recognizing PTSD early, a patient has a much better chance of treating the symptoms appropriately.